What Is Dermatochalasis and How Can It Be Treated?

 A common misconception about Dermatochalasis is that it is the same condition as Ptosis, yet this is not the case.
 It is especially important to differentiate between the two when making a medical diagnosis, as treatment options vary.
-Ptosis is caused by a weakening of muscle that results in the upper eyelid drooping over the eye, while Dermatochalasis is caused by excess skin, fat, or muscle in the eyelid area.
+Ptosis is caused by a weakening of muscle that results in the upper eyelid drooping over the eye.
+Whereas, Dermatochalasis is caused by excess skin, fat, or muscle in the eyelid area.
 Both conditions cause a similar appearance, yet each requires a specific procedure to correct and therefore should only be diagnosed by an ophthalmologist or oculoplastic surgeon.

 While Dermatochalasis most commonly develops as part of the natural aging process, it can also be congenital (acquired at birth).
 Symptoms of Congenital Dermatochalasis often begin to appear as early as 20 years of age.

 While there are many temporary solutions to improving the appearance of those with the condition — including, oddly enough, transparent eyelid tape — these are neither cost-efficient nor practical.
-A permanent solution to Dermatochalasis is a procedure called blepharoplasty (commonly referred to as an “eye lift”), which over hundreds of thousands of patients undergo annually.
+A permanent solution to Dermatochalasis is a procedure called blepharoplasty (commonly referred to as an “eye lift”).
+Over hundreds of thousands of patients undergo this procedure annually.
 Blepharoplasty removes the excess skin surrounding the eye before then attaching the remaining skin to healthy connective tissue.

 Figure 5, International Journal of Ophthalmology (2016) An SH,Jin SW,Kwon YH,Ryu WY,Jeong WJ,Ahn HB.
 Effects of upper lid blepharoplasty on visual quality in patients with lash ptosis and dermatochalasis